Valentina Plazas

 Valentina Plazas (born April 18, 2000) is a Colombian–American figure skater who currently competes in pairs.
-With her skating partner, Maximiliano Fernandez, she is the 2022 CS U.S. Classic bronze medalist.
+With her skating partner, Maximiliano Fernandez, she is the 2024 U.S. national bronze medalist, 2022 CS U.S. Classic bronze medalist and the 2023 CS Golden Spin silver medalist.

 Personal life

 Plazas was born on April 18, 2000, in Bogotá, Colombia, to parents Diego Plazas and Lina Medina.
 She has a younger sister, Natalia.
 Plazas immigrated to the United States from Colombia with her family when she was six years old.

 Plazas is a graduate of Charles W. Flanagan High School, and Florida International University with a degree in criminal justice.

 Career

 Early years

 Plazas began learning how to skate at age 12.
 Before transitioning to pair skating, she was a two-time national medalist on the U.S. collegiate level.
 For a time, she considered representing her native Colombia internationally as a single skater, but ultimately chose to partner with Fernandez for the United States in February 2020.